NaziaKazmi/Loan-Interest-Rate-Forecasting/README.md

 ```bash
 streamlit run apps/streamlit_app.py
 ```
+**Dataset**

+The full dataset is large (>100MB) and not uploaded to GitHub.
+You can download it from this link: https://www.kaggle.com/datasets/wordsforthewise/lending-club

 > ⚠️ Note: Large files such as the trained model or dataset may need to be downloaded separately.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repo, add features, or improve documentation.

+**Author**

+Nazia Kazmi